Privacy Policy

 Your Healthcare Providers or Family.
 With your consent, we may share your information, including information collected from your use of our Platform, with your health care providers and/or family members (e.g., immediate family or friends) that you designate to receive your information.

-Parents.
-If we, or our Bloom Buddies, believe a Teenager’s health or wellbeing is at risk, we may share our concerns directly with the Teenager’s Parent, guardian, or other responsible adult.
+Parents and Guardians.
+For users under eighteen (18) years of age, we may share general progress updates and service usage information with parents or guardians as part of our standard service delivery.
+If we, or our Bloom Buddies, believe a Teenager's health or wellbeing is at risk, we may share relevant information and our concerns directly with the Teenager's Parent, guardian, or other responsible adult, as outlined in our Crisis Intervention and Mandatory Reporting section above.

 Professional Advisors.
-Professional advisors, such as lawyers, auditors, bankers and insurers, where necessary in the course of the professional services that they render to us.
+We may share your personal information with professional advisors, such as lawyers, auditors, bankers and insurers, where necessary in the course of the professional services that they render to us.

 Authorities and Others.
-Law enforcement, government authorities, and private parties, as we believe in good faith to be necessary or appropriate for the compliance and protection purposes described above.
+We may share your personal information with law enforcement, government authorities, and private parties, as we believe in good faith to be necessary or appropriate for the compliance and protection purposes described above.

 Business Transferees.
-Acquirers and other relevant participants in business transactions (or negotiations of or due diligence for such transactions) involving a corporate divestiture, merger, consolidation, acquisition, reorganization, sale or other disposition of all or any portion of the business or assets of, or equity interests in, Mind & Match or our affiliates (including, in connection with a bankruptcy or similar proceedings).
+We may share your personal information with acquirers and other relevant participants in business transactions (or negotiations of or due diligence for such transactions) involving a corporate divestiture, merger, consolidation, acquisition, reorganization, sale or other disposition of all or any portion of the business or assets of, or equity interests in, Dahlia Health or our affiliates (including, in connection with a bankruptcy or similar proceedings).

 Business Associate Agreements.
 To ensure the protection of your PHI as required by HIPAA, we enter into Business Associate Agreements (BAAs) with all third-party service providers (business associates) who may have access to PHI in the course of providing services to us.
 These BAAs require our business associates to implement appropriate safeguards to protect the confidentiality, integrity, and availability of PHI they receive, maintain, or transmit on our behalf.
 They also mandate reporting to us any security incidents or breaches of which they become aware.